tzervas/PeSPr/README.md

 - [Loguru](https://github.com/Delgan/loguru)
 - [pytest](https://github.com/pytest-dev/pytest)

-We're grateful to the maintainers and contributors of these projects for their fantastic work.
+I'm grateful to the maintainers and contributors of these projects for their fantastic work.